hellome1123/code.hs-projects/README.md

 Day 2 (1/5/2023)
 1. Debugging all projects
 2. Looking into working on a few new projects
+   # made tic tac toe and connect 4